Druze: Hamza ibn Ali ibn Ahmad arrives in Cairo

-Hamza ibn Ali ibn Ahmad, an Ismaili mystic and scholar from Zozan, Khorasan, in the Samanid Empire. arrived in Fatimid Egypt in 1014 or 1016.
+Hamza ibn Ali ibn Ahmad, an Ismaili mystic and scholar from Zozan, Khorasan, in the Samanid Empire, arrived in Fatimid Egypt in 1014 or 1016.
 He assembled a group of scholars that met regularly in the Raydan Mosque, near the Al-Hakim Mosque.
 In 1017, Hamza began to preach a Muwaḥḥidūn (Unitarian) doctrine.

 Hamza gained the support of the Fātimid caliph al-Hakim bi-Amr Allah, who issued a decree promoting religious freedom and eventually became a central figure in the Druze faith.
 (Note: The Fātimid caliph al-Hakim bi-Amr Allah became a central figure in the Druze faith, although his religious position was disputed among scholars.
 John Esposito states that al-Hakim believed that "he was not only the divinely appointed religio-political leader, but also the cosmic intellect linking God with creation", while others like Nissîm Dānā and Mordechai Nisan state that he is perceived as the manifestation and the reincarnation of God or presumably the image of God.)

 al-Darazi arrives in Cairo

 Little is known about the early life of al-Darazi.
 According to most sources, he was born in Bukhara.
 He is believed to have been of Persian origins and his title al-Darazi is Persian in origin, meaning "the tailor".
 He arrived in Cairo in 1015, or 1017, after which he joined the newly emerged Druze movement.

 Al-Darazi was converted early to the Unitarian faith and became one of its early preachers.
 At that time, the movement enlisted a large number of adherents.
 As the number of his followers grew, he became obsessed with his leadership and gave himself the title "The Sword of the Faith".
 Al-Darazi argued that he should be the leader of the daʻwah rather than Hamza ibn Ali and gave himself the title "Lord of the Guides" because Caliph al-Hakim referred to Hamza as "Guide of the Consented".
 It is said that al-Darazi allowed wine, forbidden marriages and taught metempsychosis although this may be exaggeration by contemporary and later historians and polemicists.

-This attitude led to disputes between Ad-Darazi and Hamza ibn Ali, who disliked his behavior and his arrogance.
+This attitude led to disputes between al-Darazi and Hamza ibn Ali, who disliked his behavior and his arrogance.
 In the Epistles of Wisdom, Hamza ibn Ali ibn Ahmad warns al-Darazi, saying, "Faith does not need a sword to aid it", but al-Darazi ignored Hamza's warnings and continued to challenge the Imam.